sanfinity-Iot/openremote/User-Guide:-Connecting-to-Artnet-DMX.md

 This means that:
 * New assets are added to the asset tree.
 * Existing assets are updated in the asset tree.
-* Deleted assets are removed from the asset tree.
+* Missing assets are removed from the asset tree.

 To elaborate:
 The structure of the import JSON will directly be translated to the structure of the asset tree within the OpenRemote Manager.